Erikas-Ramanauskas/Frogs-of-Fury/README.md

 - **Animating the Ai to change directions based on movement**
 - **Add methods to pause game to change controls or take a short break**

-- More tile types with unique effects
-- More weapon options
-- More enemy types
-- Enemies more advanced pathing
-- Enemies target and shoot or attack players
-- Health item pickups
-- Other unique item pickups
-- New and improved tile set
-- Animating the Ai to change directions based on movement
-- Add methods to pause game to change controls or take a short break

 # Technologies Used

 ### Languages used